barryclark/jekyll-now/archive.md

 permalink: /COVID19/archive/
 ---

+### May 6th thoughts & takeways:

+* May 3rd & 4th traffic volume and speed data was missing multiple intersections but now seems to be fixed.
+The volumes on those days were based on the available data on those days as compared to the previous Sunday/Monday.
+Sunday saw about 4% higher volumes and Monday was 2% less.

+* The recovery trend is still ticking along at the roughly linear pace since the low point of volumes on the first week of April.
+The Governor's new order will open more businesses on Friday and even more in the coming weeks.

+* Sunday's shared mircomobility trips was the most in a single day since March 19th.
+Friday's traffic volumes was the highest for a single day since March 18th.

+* I find it *incredibly* satisfying that the traffic incidents are following the same curve as traffic volumes.

+***

 ### May 3rd thoughts & takeways:

 * Following the lifting the stay-at-home order for Texas, Friday's traffic volume was 8% higher than the previous Friday.
 The same trend remains true for Saturday's volumes.
 This was not significantly different than the trend we've been seeing over the past two weeks.